Former name: Stena Baltica

 - (deck 7) Buffet Restaurant (self-service buffet, hot and cold meals, kids menus)

 - (deck 7) Bar Lounge (patisserie/specialty coffee bar selling sandwiches, cakes, pastries, fruit salads, yogurt, ice cream, hot/cold drinks)

 - (deck 7) Shopping Center (gifts, souvenirs, spirits, wines, tobaccos, brand perfumes and cosmetics, skincare products, leather goods, toys, confectionery, fashion clothing and accessories, gadgets and electronics, designer watches, sunglasses and jewelry, convenience goods and travel essentials).
-Onboard retail shopping promotions are often held and provide up to 50% discounted pricing on big brand merchandise.
+Onboard retail shopping promotions are often held and provide up to 50% discounted pricing on top-brand merchandise.

 - Truckers Lounge (truck drivers' only bar lounge and restaurant)